 Ghee in Warm Milk

-Psyllium Husk or Isabgol is rich in soluble fibre and has multiple health benefits including lowering down of cholesterol and to help manage blood sugar levels.
+Psyllium Husk or Isabgol is rich in soluble fiber and has multiple health benefits including lowering down of cholesterol and to help manage blood sugar levels.
 It has no side-effects on the body and can be taken on a regular basis with lukewarm water in the night to support bowel movement.